Isomorphism between Jacobi forms of index $D_{2n+1}$ and elliptic modular forms of level $2$: Introduction

-To show Theorem~\ref{thm:main}, we first consider the composition of two maps:
+To prove Theorem~\ref{thm:main}, we first consider the composition of two maps:

-where the first map is the Ikeda lift, while the second map gives a Fourier-Jacobi coefficient.
-We denote by ^^ ^^ old forms in $J_{k+\frac{r+1}{2},D_r}$'' the image of the above composition.
-We will show: \begin{theorem} For $r = 1, 3, 5$ and $7$, we have the decomposition
+where the first map is the Ikeda lift, while the second map extracts a Fourier--Jacobi coefficient.
+We refer to the image of this composition as the space of ``oldforms'' in $J_{k+\frac{r+1}{2},D_r}$.
+We establish the following result: \begin{theorem} For $r \in \{1, 3, 5, 7\}$, we have the decomposition